-Integrated 10/100 4-Port Switch
+Integrated Gigabit 4-Port Switch

-The Router has a built-in, 4-port network switch to allow your wired computers to share printers, data and MP3 files, digital photos, and much more.
-The switch features automatic detection so it will adjust to the speed of connected devices.
+The Router has a built-in, 4-port gigabit network switch to allow your wired computers to share printers, data, MP3 files, digital photos, and much more.
+At the fastest wired speed the switch features automatic detection so it will adjust to the speed of connected devices.
 The switch will transfer data between computers and the Internet simultaneously without interrupting or consuming resources.
+Ports 1 and 2 of the switch support jumbo frames for even faster date transfers.